-Favourable results using self-expanding stents aroused interest and subsequently initiated studies into neurointerventional treatment of intracranial atherosclerotic stenosis worldwide.51 The risk of major periprocedural complication as represented by stroke or death at 30 days following intracranial stenosis using Wingspan varied from 4.5 % to 9.6 % in the early studies.51-53 Over a mean imaging follow-up time of 8.5 months, the incidence of in-stent restenosis (ISR) following Wingspan was reported to be 28.3 % (36/127), with 3.9 % (5/127) evolving into complete stent occlusion: a third of them were symptomatic.54
+Favorable results using self-expanding stents aroused interest and subsequently initiated studies into neurointerventional treatment of intracranial atherosclerotic stenosis worldwide.
+The risk for major periprocedural complication as represented by stroke or death at 30 days following intracranial stenosis using Wingspan varied from 4.5 % to 9.6 % in the early studies.51-53 Over a mean imaging follow-up time of 8.5 months, the incidence of in-stent restenosis (ISR) following Wingspan was reported to be 28.3 % (36/127), with 3.9 % (5/127) evolving into complete stent occlusion: a third of them were symptomatic.